About Us | Chapters | Advertising

 Q. Can I continue lawfully seeing my California patients via telehealth if I travel outside of California?

 A. Possibly.
+California cannot dictate to other states how to approach licensing in those jurisdictions.
 California law takes the position that psychotherapy services are rendered where the patient is physically located.
-For California licensing purposes, a therapist visiting California would not need to hold a California license if they were practicing with their out-of-state patients, but if the patient were visiting California, the treating therapist is required to comply with California’s licensing requirements.
-However, California cannot dictate to other states how to approach licensing in that jurisdiction.
+For California licensing purposes, a therapist visiting California would not need to hold a California license if they are practicing with their out-of-state patients, but if the patient were visiting California, the treating therapist is required to comply to California's licensing requirements.

 If you are traveling out-of-state, CAMFT recommends you contact the state’s licensing board to determine whether you must additionally hold a license issued by that state to continue lawfully practicing with your California patients.